mwshinn/paranoidscientist/doc/conceptfaq.rst

 Paranoid Scientist may also be used as a development tool.
-Keeping it enabled at runtime probably not the best choice for user-facing software, but it can still be useful to catch bugs early by, e.g., using it only as a contract-oriented programming library for Python.
+Keeping it enabled at runtime probably not the best choice for user-facing software, but it can still be useful to catch bugs early by, e.g., using only the contract-oriented programming features.
-However, there are better tools for this job.

 Also, just to state this explicitly, do **not** use the automatically-generated test cases as a replacement for unit tests.
+All code should be thoroughly tested.
+While Paranoid Scientist can help and is much better than nothing, it is not by itself sufficient.

 Is Paranoid Scientist fast?
 ---------------------------